bcosynot/prodlog/content/posts/make-least-used-key-caps-lock-10x-more-useful.md

 end
 ```

 Save this file and then reload your configuration from Hammerspoon's menu bar icon.
-You should be able to launch or switch apps when you hit your configured keys with `caps-lock`
+You should be able to launch or switch apps when you hit your configured keys while holding down <kbd>caps lock</kbd>.
+Just tapping <kbd>caps lock</kbd> will trigger <kbd>esc</kbd>.

+I haven't covered the use case of automating tasks here -- I plan to do that in a future post.

 [^1]: After waking the computer from sleep, my keyboard is completely unresponsive until I restart Karabiner-Elements -- regardless of how I setup my computer.
 [^2]: Mentioned earlier in the post the **hyper** key is a combination of "alt", "shift", "ctrl", "cmd".
 This can be used for global shortcuts because no other application is likely to shortcuts that use *all* the modifier keys.